Q-Zee/q-zee.github.io/_posts/2022-01-27-generating-optimized-schedules-using-quantum-annealing.md

 ## Demonstration

 I have published a video demonstrating the use of Quantum Annealing for generating an optimized schedule forecast to determine if an airline has enough staff to cover a flight schedule.
-You can find it [here](https://youtu.be/WsJiS56SQ74) with other videos on my [channel](https://www.youtube.com/channel/UCddYU5elbTFC5F6YZv-4Otw).
+You can find it [here](https://youtu.be/WsJiS56SQ74) with other videos on this [channel](https://www.youtube.com/channel/UCddYU5elbTFC5F6YZv-4Otw).

 As for a previous project, I am using Excel with xlwings calling python code to setup the Quantum Annealing problem using the DWave Quantum Computer.